sagiegurari/multiple-redis/README.md

    port: 6379
 }], options);

+multiClient.once('ready', function onReady() {
   //run any command on the multi client instead of the original clients multiClient.set('string key', 'string val', callback);
+});
 ```
 The rest of the API is the same as defined in the redis node library: https://github.com/NodeRedis/node_redis#api
 <br>